int-brain-lab/ibl-sorter/docker/README.md

 sudo ./setup_nvidia_container_toolkit.sh
 ```

-Setup ONE from inside the container, make sure the base url for alyx is `/mnt/s0/spikesorting`
+3. Setup ONE from inside the container, make sure the base url for alyx is `/mnt/s0/spikesorting`

+4. If you want to send the data to flatiron you'll have to setup the `~/.ssh/config` file so as to reflect the `sdsc` SSH configuration.